 3. Refine your event crisis management plan.

-Crisis management is one of the hardest challenges planners face when it comes to safety planning and risk mitigation in the events world.
-The goal of having a crisis management plan is simple: to determine the best way to prevent and mitigate unanticipated situations to best protect people, property, reputation, and assets.
+Crisis management is one of the hardest challenges event planners face when it comes to safety planning and risk mitigation in the events world.
+A crisis management plan will help you prevent and mitigate unanticipated situations to best protect people, property, reputation, and assets.

-You’ll want your crisis management plan to be systematic and well-integrated into your team’s overall safety and security plan.
+The best risk management best practices at events start with a systematic and well-integrated approach to your event security plan.
 This way, you’ll be well prepared to handle sudden situations with a calm demeanor.
-Use the following tips to start creating your crisis management plan today:

 - Create a list of emergency key contacts for distribution.
 This will help your team quickly find and identify important information, especially when time is of the essence.